|You can contact us through the Torbay Hospital switchboard on 0300 456 8000 (local rate) or 01803 614567, or via the feedback page on this website.|

 Tel: 01803 654603

-This ward is where women are cared for after they have had their baby and antenatally if admission is needed before a birth for pregnancy problems or induction of labour:
+This ward is where women are cared for during antenatal admissions for pregnancy problems or induction of labour and after they have had their baby.

-If you wish to have a single room, such accommodation may be available at a statutory fee.
-This is limited and the staff may have to move you back to an open ward if the room is needed for a woman on medical grounds.
+We try to allocate our side rooms for women who are undergoing Induction of Labour or who need the room on medical grounds.
+If you wish to have a single room, and if there are rooms available it may be possible at a statutory fee.
+The side rooms are limited and the staff may have to move you back to an open ward if the room is needed.
 For more information, please ask your midwife.

 The ward is secured at all times.
 You can play your part by: